Enjoying vineyards in Rheinhessen - that's best done that way

 Hiking through the vineyards in Rheinhessen

-The best way to enjoy the vineyards in Rheinhessen is on a hike through the hills above the Rhine.
-The Rote Hang near Nierstein is not only one of the best vineyards in the region.
-There is also an eight-kilometer circular route there.
-Along the way you will learn interesting facts about wine at twelve stations.
-You can use QR codes to download the information to your mobile phone.
-Alternatively, you can listen to information on viticulture via audio guides.
-There is hardly a better place where you can experience the vineyards in Rheinhessen.
-Rieslings that are popular all over the world grow on the Rote Hang.
+The vineyards of Rheinhessen are best enjoyed on a hike through the hills above the Rhine.
+The Roter Hang (Red Slope) near Nierstein is not only one of the region's finest wine-growing areas, but also boasts an eight-kilometer circular trail.
+Along the way, twelve stations offer fascinating insights into the world of wine.
+QR codes allow you to download the information to your phone, or you can listen to audio guides.
+There's hardly a better place to experience the vineyards of Rheinhessen.
+The Roter Hang produces Rieslings that are renowned worldwide.

-Good food goes well with good wine.
-In the ostrich taverns in Rheinhessen, “Weck, Worscht un Woi” (bread rolls, sausage and wine) are often on the menu.
-The specialty from Rheinhessen is also often found in wine bars.
-Hand cheese, fried potatoes and schnitzel on an oak table are no longer enough as an accompaniment to wine tasting, especially for young winemakers.
-With these, the enjoyment in the vineyards in Rheinhessen is no longer just meat sausage and potatoes.
-Instead, Maultaschen are served with Swiss chard, Riesling olives or plums wrapped in bacon.
-There is also a view of the vineyards.
+Good wine goes hand in hand with good food.
+In the traditional wine taverns of Rheinhessen, "Weck, Worscht un Woi" (bread roll, sausage, and wine) is often on the menu.
+This Rheinhessen specialty is also frequently found in wine bars.
+For young winemakers in particular, hand cheese, fried potatoes, and schnitzel served on an oak table are no longer enough to accompany a wine tasting.
+For them, the enjoyment of the Rheinhessen vineyards extends far beyond just sausage and potatoes.
+Instead, they serve Maultaschen (Swabian ravioli) with chard, Riesling olives, or prunes wrapped in bacon.
+And all this comes with a view of the vineyards.

 Wine by the glass